FOR572: Advanced Network Forensics and Analysis

 |Press & Reviews|

 "This is an incredible curriculum.
-This class NEEDED to happen and Im glad it did." -Peter Steinmann
+This class NEEDED to happen and I am glad it did." - Peter Steinmann

-"If you are into disk/memory forensics, youll need this too!" -Wouter Jansen
+"If you are into disk/memory forensics, you will need this, too!" - Wouter Jansen

 "Awesome!
-Best SANS course Ive taken!" -Jim Horvath
+Best SANS course I have taken!" - Jim Horvath

 "Although FOR572 is a network forensics class, it gets exactly right what most incident response courses get wrong.
 Instead of focusing on specific exploits and malware that quickly become outdated, 'Advanced Network Forensics' taught me about the full range of evidence sources available and how to effectively mine them for clues.
 Even more importantly, FOR572 taught me how to use different evidence sources to fill in missing gaps.
 This is critical, as most environments or incidents will not have every type of evidence available.
 A large scale APT breach will not have full packet capture available for what could be over a year of attacker activity, but making effective use of network log files can fill in those gaps.
 It also dove into advanced topics like analyzing unknown protocols, which is an important skill when dealing with the ever-evolving landscape of malware and odd but legitimate applications.
 Finally, the network forensics capstone investigation is a small but realistic simulation of an APT breach.
 Having to perform a realistic investigation under the pressure of limited in-class hours felt much like the pressures of investigating a live incident under the pressure of stopping ongoing data theft.
 It is an excellent class, and I would definitely recommend it to anyone wanting to bring their IR skills to the next level." - Alexander Bond, Mandiant